-- Properly separate the model, view, and controller layers of your application and implement them using AngularJS, along with its expressions and filters - Learn MongoDB design goals - Setup MongoDB environment and List MongoDB tools - Create cross-platform iOS and Android apps - Apply the most useful React Native components
+- CO1: Separate the model, view, and controller layers of the application and implement them using AngularJS, along with its expressions and filters. - CO2: Describe MongoDB design goals, setup MongoDB environment and List MongoDB tools. - CO3: Create cross-platform iOS and Android apps and apply the most useful React Native components.